Best video calling apps to help with co-parenting (2023)

 Cost: Free version available, premium version starts from $149.90/year/license

-Pros: Invite up to 500 people (paid version), screen sharing, record meetings
+Pros: Invite up to 300 people (paid version), screen sharing, record meetings

 Cons: App can be hard to use and navigate in the beginning, free 40-minute call limit can be annoying

-You will love this app if: You work from home or you’re already familiar with video conferencing tools.
+You will love this app if: You work from home or you’re already familiar with video conferencing tools

-Skype’s massive user base and brand recognition are hard to beat when it comes to video call apps.
 Nifty features like a clean layout that’s easy to navigate, multimedia-sharing, video call recording, live captions, call translate and end-to-end encrypted messaging make it a great app for separated families to connect with each other.
 It’s also free and lets you invite up to 50 users for a meeting.
-Just a note for iOS users: currently you can’t run Skype in the background to receive incoming calls (might change in the future with an iOS update).

 Available via: Apple, Android, Website